I have perused all the most popular dating books, resources, and gurus available when it comes to women’s dating advice.

 Outside the “best of” list, but still books with some wonderful information and advice:

-- The Power of The Pussy: a bit more focused on the friction and sexual conflict between men and women.
-But good on tackling the basics and exhorting women to date more and give more men a chance.
+- The Power of The Pussy: a bit more focused on the friction and sexual conflict between men and women than on pure dating strategies.
+But good on tackling the basics and thumbs up for exhorting women to date more and give more men a chance rather than complaining and rejecting all men off the cuff.

-- Why Men Love Bitches: this one is the equivalent of “No More Mr Nice Guy“, and it’s a good read for women who are too nice.
-Just don’t make the mistake of going to the opposite end and becoming too abrasive
+- Why Men Love Bitches: this one is the female equivalent of “No More Mr. Nice Guy“, and it’s a good read for women who are way too nice.
+Just don’t make the mistake of going to the opposite end and becoming too abrasive, because that doesn’t work.
+Also watch out for the feminist undertones, because feminism can give you power outside of dating, but not so much dating power

-- Fuck Him: takes some leaves out of the above books, but with a more collaborative frame which I think is far more helpful to date well and start good relationships.
+- Fuck Him: takes some leaves out of the above two books, but with a more collaborative frame which I think is far more helpful to both date well, and start good relationships